lillallol/temp/README.md

 checking with no actuall standard on how to do it.
 Now, supersets like TypeScript, that mix implementation with intend and compile to JavaScript are considered the norm, despite being suboptimal solutions\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\].
-To add to that, there are proposals to reserve syntax to be used by supersets\[[3](https://github.com/tc39/proposal-type-annotations)\].
+To add to that, there are proposals to reserve syntax to be used by the supersets\[[3](https://github.com/tc39/proposal-type-annotations)\].

 ## Proposal